EPCOT 2023 Park Hours, Early Entry & Extended Evenings: Info & Tips

 YOUR THOUGHTS

-What do you think of normal park hours in 2023 at EPCOT?
+What do you think of normal park hours at EPCOT?
 Prefer to arrive first thing for Early Entry, later in the morning, afternoon, or evening?
 How do you take advantage of the crowd dynamics at EPCOT to avoid long lines?
 Do you agree or disagree with anything in our guide to park hours at EPCOT?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!